-Participants can either pay by individual class or by classpack to attend workouts designed by industry leaders.
+Participants can either pay by individual class or by class pack to attend workouts designed by industry leaders.
 These unique classes are filled with new material these esteemed instructors have not used at their home studios, therefore encouraging experimentation with different styles of classes and exercise.

 It’s this high-level of innovation that companies like Equinox are taking control over the secondary options they provide for revenue generation to stay ahead of the competition.
-Project, among other things, is an incubator for fitness experiences that look to find new ways to get people interested and hooked on fitness.
+The project, among other things, is an incubator for fitness experiences that look to find new ways to get people interested and hooked on fitness.

-The pricing models of boutique fitness clubs prompts a different dynamic and environment for secondary spend.
-Since membership and/or class fees in boutique clubs tend to be more expensive than traditional gyms, these clubs do not rely as much on this additional revenue as part of their expected monthly revenues.
+The pricing models of boutique fitness clubs prompt a different dynamic and environment for secondary spend.
+Since membership and/or class fees in boutique clubs tend to be more expensive than in traditional gyms, these clubs do not rely as much on this additional revenue as part of their expected monthly revenues.

 Although secondary spend is less imperative as an income channel, its value in terms of branding and cultivating club identity cannot be understated.

-Since boutique clubs’ business models are predicated on unique personalized experiences, they rely on instilling a strong sense of community for their members.
+Since boutique clubs’ business models are predicated on unique personalized experiences, they rely on instilling a strong sense of community in their members.
 For example, Crossfit and its unmistakable “fitness as a lifestyle” branding is a brilliant example of the impact environment and community can have on the success of a fitness studio.

 A central aspect of cultivating this experience can be created through secondary spend on merchandise like clothing and accessories.

-The big players within boutique fitness clubs, SoulCycle, Orange Theory, F45, etc., all have launched large-scale merchandise campaigns with great success.
+The big players within boutique fitness clubs, SoulCycle, Orange Theory, F45, etc., have all launched large-scale merchandise campaigns with great success.
 More important than the sales themselves, this merchandise (apparel, water bottles, fitness accessories) doubles as self-sustaining and organic exposure and marketing as clients wear them outside of the fitness classes.
 The stronger the community and member buy-in associated with the club, the higher ROI these clubs will have on secondary spend opportunities.

-Similarly, 1Rebel fitness studio in London has followed in the SoulCycle’s archetypal example by creating a clothing line that seamlessly integrates on-brand merchandise with high fashion.
+Similarly, 1Rebel fitness studio in London has followed in SoulCycle’s archetypal example by creating a clothing line that seamlessly integrates on-brand merchandise with high fashion.
 Co-founder James Balfour describes their secondary spend strategy as, “Our clothing gives us brand advocacy, and loyal customers like having a ‘look’ that represents them and their connection with our brand….1Rebel clothing is also available at selected concessions, so there are people sporting our ‘industrial luxe’ look who don’t necessarily work out at our studios.
 That’s fine with me: we’re rebellious and disruptive!”